zzyzek/sandbox/rprp/README.md

 but:

 * To calculate maximum boundary, binary search needs to be used
-* Linear search needs to be used
+* Linear search still needs to be used for closest boundary point

+The `Sx` and `Sy` structures almost get us there but they only give us the sum and so we know we have to have something else to give us the choice between the nearest and furthest boundary point.

 We can just save the boundary point from each grid point and direction directly.
 We need to traverse the whole grid to begin with, so we can do an extra pass to save